SamAxe/collab_with_eric/W.md

 This system supports groups in collaborative artifact generation.
 That is, that there are places where individuals can keep notes (writing to think), groups can collaborate (both semi-privately and semi-publicly).
 The outward facing product is published web artifacts, whether that be micro blog, blog/essay, or longer works.

 There could be affordances for interoperability with other components in the broader ecosystem, whether that be ActivityPub, AT protocol, FedWiki, etc.

+# Containers

+The principle conversation will be a `topic` container with `post` items.
+A `wiki` container will contain `item`s, and a document will be a single chunk of text.
+Maybe I'll add a STOP based organizational setup too.

+I envision that there is a conversation -> wiki -> document progression, with a citation mechanism that can be referenced in any of the forms.